 Our Business Conduct & Ethics Code will prohibit conflicts of interest.
-Any waivers of these guidelines must be approved by the Nominating & Corporate Governance Committee of the Board.
-Under the Business Conduct & Ethics Code, conflicts of interest occur when private or family interests interfere in any way, or even appear to interfere, with the interests of our Company.
+Any waivers of these guidelines must be approved by the Nominating & Corporate Governance Committee of our board of directors.
+Under the Business Conduct & Ethics Code, conflicts of interest occur when private or family interests interfere in any way, or even appear to interfere, with our interests.
 Our prohibition on conflicts of interest under the Business Conduct & Ethics Code will include related person transactions.